 He has extensive experience in contested bankruptcy court proceedings and associated litigation.
 His clients in restructuring-related litigation include debtors, creditors, ad hoc lender groups, estate fiduciaries, and other stakeholders.

 Mr. Proulx also maintains an active pro bono practice, focusing on immigration matters.
-He currently serves on the firm’s Training & Career Enhancement (TACE) Committee, which develops and oversees in-house training programs for associates.
+He previously served on the firm’s Training & Career Enhancement (TACE) Committee, which develops and oversees in-house training programs for associates.

 Prior to joining Latham, Mr. Proulx clerked for Judge Christopher C. Conner of the US District Court for the Middle District of Pennsylvania.
-While at the University of Michigan Law School, Mr. Proulx served as an executive editor of the Michigan Law Review and received the Craig Spangenberg Oral Advocacy Award.
+Mr. Proulx graduated cum laude from the University of Michigan Law School, where he served as an executive editor of the Michigan Law Review and received the Craig Spangenberg Oral Advocacy Award.